Peligrietzer/feral_machines/posts/LC_in_Bratislava.md

 decades, centuries even.
 But, I suppose our project is still trying to find what do we want; some sort of notion of collective self-control.
 We want some notion of being able to articulate these ambitious projects in a world that is noisy and chaotic and indeterminate.
-We don't want to just capitually, just abandon these notions, just because they're sort of bogged down with this kind of heroic mythology, that makes them a constant hazard.
+We don't want to just capitulate, just abandon these notions, just because they're sort of bogged down with this kind of heroic mythology, that makes them a constant hazard.
 So, the will, is not the moment where the desire or the agent can grasp themselves with completely transparency and presence.
-It is not the moment where you have completely control -- even if these moments exist and if we grant for the sake of argument that they do, at very best, they are very rare and very fragile.
+It is not the moment where you have complete control -- even if these moments exist and if we grant for the sake of argument that they do, at very best, they are very rare and very fragile.
 They are also almost always blind.
 The will has a certain opacity to itself.